 - Keep bins cool, dry, well-ventilated and check their condition regularly.

 5. Deliver What You Declare

-When you sign a Declaration of Eligibility affidavit at the elevator, you are making a legal assertion that your grain is of the class you’ve declared.
-It also states whether your grain may contain residues of any crop input product specified in the Declaration.
-It’s important to be clear that this declaration is a legally binding document.
-Any intentional or unintentional mistake traced back through retained samples will expose individuals and their farms to significant liability.
-We raise these concerns to ensure that individual producers and the reputation of Canadian domestic and export sales are each protected and preserved.
+When you sign the mandatory Declaration of Eligibility affidavit at the elevator, you are making a legal assertion that your crop is the variety and/or class you have designated.
+It also states whether your grain may contain residues of any crop input product specified in the declaration.

 This declaration is a legally binding document and incorrect information, intentional or unintentional, can be traced back to the farm and individuals can be held liable for the costs associated with contamination of a bin or shipment.